-Auto-refresh 🛄 Check this box to refresh the page automatically.
+Auto-refresh :: Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Clear : Clears the counters for the selected server.
+Refresh: Click to refresh the page immediately.
+Clears the counters for the selected server.
 The "Pending Requests" counter will not be cleared by this operation.